nnqomariyah/covid-age-prediction/README.md

-In this repository, we published our pretrained XGBOOST model for age prediction from COVID-19 blood test.
+In this repository, we published our pretrained XGBOOST model for age prediction from COVID-19 blood test (See [2]).